katagaki/katagaki/PRIVACY.md

 **Effective Date:** 16 March 2026

+(This privacy policy supersedes any other `Privacy Policy.pdf` file.)

 ## Data Collection

 My apps do not collect, store, or process any personal data or information from you.